 Private ownership—in particular the private ownership of books, software, music and other cultural information—is the linchpin of a free society.
 And it is under threat.

-Cory Doctorow’s comment on Friday at BoingBoing regarding private ownership of books is well worth reading; he wrote it because Microsoft is shutting down its e-books service, and all the DRM books people bought from them will thus vanish into thin air.
+Cory Doctorow’s wrote at BoingBoing about the private ownership of books, because Microsoft is shutting down its e-books service, and all the DRM books people bought from them will thus vanish into thin air.
 Microsoft will provide refunds to those affected, but that isn’t remotely the point.
 The point is that all their users’ books are to be shut off with a single poof! on Microsoft’s say-so.
-That is a button that nobody, no corporation and no government agency, should be ever permitted to have.
+That is a button that nobody, no corporation and no government agency, should be ever permitted to have the right to push.

 At this very moment, governments are forbidding millions of people, Chinese people, Cubans, Belarusians and Egyptians and Hungarians and many, many others all over this world, from reading whatever they want.

-So if there is to be a fear of the increasing adoption of e-books such as those offered by Microsoft, and to a far greater degree, Amazon, that’s by far the scariest thing about it.
-Because if you were to keep all your books in a remotely controlled place, some villain really could come along one day and pretty much flip the switch and take them all away — and not just yours but everyone’s, all at once.
-What if we had some species of Trump deciding to take action against the despicable, dangerous pointy-heads he is forever railing against?
+If you were to keep all your books in a place remotely controlled by someone else, some villain really could come along one day and pretty much flip the switch and take them all away — and not just yours but everyone’s, all at once.
+What if all our books wound up in “the cloud,” and we got some species of Trump deciding to take action against the despicable, dangerous pointy-heads?

 Boom!
 Nothing left to read but The Art of the Deal.

 I don’t intend on shutting up about this ever, and I’m sure Doctorow won’t either, bless him.